 The Honda HR-V is a versatile vehicle, and Honda not only markets this SUV to families — but the thrill seekers too.
 Because of this, Honda offers mounting stations to go on top of your vehicle for a wide range of fun activities.
 For example, the HR-V can be fitted with roof attachments for snowboards, surfboards, and bikes.
 The accessories Honda offers for the HR-V help keep the experience in tune with what drivers may be specifically looking for and allows them to personalize their SUV to their wants — not just their needs.

 Nowadays, it’s easy to feel overwhelmed by the sheer number of dealerships and private online sellers you’ll come across while shopping for a vehicle.
 You may be wondering which dealership you should visit, but more importantly, you’re asking yourself why you should visit that dealership.
-At Classic Honda of Midland, we pride ourselves on offering exceptional customer service, along with an extensive selection of new and used Honda models.
+At Classic Honda of Midland, we pride ourselves on offering exceptional customer service, along with an extensive selection of new and used Honda vehicles.

 At Classic Honda of Midland, we see things differently.
 If you’re in the market for a new or pre-owned Honda vehicle, need a certified mechanic to repair your vehicle at an on-site service center, or you’re looking for a place to trade in your current vehicle for any reason—we’re the dealership for you.
 Come visit us today and let us get you behind the wheel of a great vehicle like the 2023 Honda HR-V.